JohanVanslembrouck/corolib/reading/CORBA-AMI.md

     {
         interface interfaceAHandler
         {
-            void operation1(in typeIO1 argIO1, ...,
+            virtual void operation1(in typeIO1 argIO1, ...,
                                     in typeO1 argO1, ...,
                                     in typeR ret_val);
-            void operation1_exception(typeEx1);
+            virtual void operation1_exception(typeEx1);

             // more operations
         }
     }

-The application developer has to provide an implementation of operations in this interface, which is usually done in a class derived from interfaceAHandler, e.g. interfaceAHandler_impl.
+The application developer has to provide an implementation for the operations in this interface, which is usually done in a class derived from interfaceAHandler, e.g. interfaceAHandler_impl.
 The developer can/should add one or more member variables (and access functions) so that interfaceAHandler_impl::operation1 can save the result for later use by the application.